astronomer/docs/software/manage-airflow-versions.md

   :::warning

+  Astronomer does not support Airflow downgrades.
 After you upgrade your Airflow version, you can't revert to an earlier version.

   :::